guptaso/AthenaHacks/README.md

 With this ever drawn-out pandemic, many of us have succumbed to the long hours at our desks behind a monitor.
 As we are by our lonesome selves, we work and work and work; we have forgotten to take breaks to not only get a mental reprieve, but also strengthen our muscles.
 Yogi Break offers to be our companion in these challenging times by providing consistent reminders to try a new yoga pose that will reinforce our muscles and mind.

 ## What it does
-Navigate to Yogi Break and set the timer based on how often you want to get up and do a yoga pose.
+Navigate to [Yogi Break](https://ah2022.uw.r.appspot.com/) and set the timer based on how often you want to get up and do a yoga pose.
 Are you constantly switching windows?
 No problem, you have the option to have the alerts go to your phone or your laptop.

 ## Getting Started
-TODO
+Yogi Break is available online [here](https://ah2022.uw.r.appspot.com/) but if you prefer to run it locally follow these instructions:
+1. Clone repo and navigate to YogiBreak
+2. Set the environment variable
+      `FLASK_APP=main.py`
+3. Run the application
+      `flask run`
+5. The output in the console will give the address to go to

 ## How we built it
 - [Google Cloud](https://cloud.google.com/) was used to host our application